 - 1. In a dictionary or glossary, words are defined in terms of other words.
-If a word v is defined in terms of a word w, we denote this by v \langle w.
+If a word v is defined in terms of a word v, we denote this by $v \in v$ .
 Topological sorting of the words in a dictionary means arranging them in an order such that there will be no forward references. - 2.
 A task (e.g., an engineering project) is broken up into subtasks.
 Completion of certain subtasks must usually precede the execution of other subtasks.
-If a subtask v must precede a subtask w, we write v (w.
+If a subtask v must precede a subtask w, we write v \( \times \) w.
 Topological sorting means their arrangement in an order such that upon initiation of each subtask all its prerequisite subtasks have been completed. - 3.
 In a university curriculum, certain courses must be taken before others since they rely on the material presented in their prerequisites.
 If a course v is a prerequisite for course w, we write v \langle w.
 Topological sorting means arranging the courses in such an order that no course lists a later course as prerequisite. - 4.
 In a program, some procedures may contain calls of other procedures.
 If a procedure v is called by a procedure w, we write v \langle w.
 Topological sorting implies the arrangement of procedure declarations in such a way that there are no forward references.

-In general, a partial ordering of a set S is a relation between the elements of S. It is denoted by the symbol " \langle ", verbalized by precedes, and satisfies the following three properties (axioms) for any distinct elements x, y, z of S:
+In general, a partial ordering of a set S is a relation between the elements of S. It is denoted by the symbol "\('', verbalized by precedes\), and satisfies the following three properties (axioms) for any distinct elements x, y, z of S:

-1. if x \langle y and y \langle z, then x \langle z (transitivity)

-2. if x \langle y, then not y \langle x (asymmetry)

-3. not z \langle z (irreflexivity)
+- 1. if $x \langle y \text{ and } y \langle z, \text{ then } x \langle z \text{ (transitivity)} \rangle$ - 2. if $x \langle y$ , then not $y \langle x$ (asymmetry) - 3. not $z \langle z \text{ (irreflexivity)} \rangle$